 Unscented (with fragrance): A cream contains lavender oil, which has a scent, or other chemicals that represent a scent, but to hide or mask this odour, other products (often chemicals) have been added to the cream.

-If you are sensitive to fragrances, think about this distinction and choose fragrance-free products rather than unscented products, which are more likely to be harmful.
+If you are sensitive to fragrances, it’s important to understand this distinction.
+Opt for fragrance-free products rather than unscented products, which are more likely to be harmful.

 Read the labels

 This guide will help you identify the most harmful ingredients.
-Remember that the ingredient at the top of the list is the one present in the greatest quantity.
+Remember that the ingredient at the top of the list is the one present in the highest concentration.

 Some derivatives are not listed on the label.
 Stay alert and avoid the product if you have any doubts about its composition.